Answers to

-Photogrammetry is part art, part science, and—let’s be honest—a bit of experimentation and serendipity.
-Whether you're wondering why there's no "Finish" button, why your model isn’t turning out quite right, or or how to connect your Mac and iPhone, we’ve got you covered.
+Photogrammetry is part art, part science, and—let's be honest—a bit of experimentation and serendipity.
+Whether you are wondering why there's no "Finish" button, why your model isn't turning out quite right, or how to connect your Mac and iPhone, we've got you covered.

 Dive into the FAQs, and if you still have burning questions, feel free to experiment with the sample files and check out our support resources.